gopheracademy/gopheracademy-web/content/advent-2014/case-against-3pl.md

 In Go, I try to write and use libraries that have a fixed scope so they only need one version.
-For example, the [css][] library implements the [W3C's CSS Syntax Module Level 3][css-syntax] spec so it's scope is fixed.
+For example, the [css][] library implements the [W3C's CSS Syntax Module Level 3][css-syntax] spec so its scope is fixed.
 Once implemented and tested, changes and bug fixes are minimal.

 Another example is the [Bolt][] library.
 It's goal is to provide a simple, fast, transactional key/value store.
-By limiting it's problem space, Bolt is able to keep a minimal API and be well tested.
+By limiting its problem space, Bolt is able to keep a minimal API and be well tested.
 After nearly six months of running in a variety of production systems without issue, Bolt was upgraded to version 1.0 and development has stopped.
 The project is not abandoned -- it's simply